 If you have relapsing MS, the time to start talking with your doctor about relapses is before you have one.

-A relapse is typically defined as the appearance of new symptoms that last more than 24 hours.
+A relapse is typically defined as the appearance of new symptoms that last more than 24 hours, and is separated from the previous attack by at least 30 days.
 Relapses are another sign of MS activity.
 So in short, one relapse means it’s time to talk to your doctor.

 Studies have shown that having frequent relapses early in the onset of MS can lead to having more disability later.
 This matters, because even small amounts of disability progression can have a big impact on your life.
 So don’t assume relapses are something you just have to accept with MS.